What is Subsidiary Alliance?

 - The monarchs of India lost all their control regarding military and foreign affairs and finally evolved as a British 'protectorate.'

-Advantages and Disadvantages of Subsidiary Alliance
+Merits and Demerits of Subsidiary Alliance

 Below were the significant pros and cons of establishing a Subsidiary alliance in any state.
 Indian rulers faced misery and remained entirely under the control of the British administration.